 Myron D. Calkins ('42 Engr.) received the Presidential Leadership Award from the American Public Works Association.
-The award is given only
+The award is given only on rare occasions.

 Harold Wilfred Hill ('42 Ag.) is retired from farming but still lives on the ranch in Goldendale.